Thomas Gholson Jr.: Career

 After reading law, he was admitted to the bar and began his legal practice in Brunswick County, Virginia.
 He served as member of the Virginia House of Delegates from 1806 to 1809.
-Gholson was elected as a Republican to the Tenth Congress to fill the vacancy caused by the death of Dr. John Claiborne of Brunswick County.
+Gholson was elected as a Democratic-Republican to the Tenth Congress to fill the vacancy caused by the death of Dr. John Claiborne of Brunswick County.
 He was reelected to the Eleventh and to the three succeeding Congresses (November 7, 1808 – July 4, 1816), although due to the redistricting after the 1810 census, he was re-elected for the final two times from Virginia's 18th congressional district rather than Virginia's 17th congressional district (both congressional districts having by now become obsolete).
 During the War of 1812, the British invaded Washington, D.C. and Gholson became a volunteer aide on the staff of General Peter Buell Porter.
 Wounded, he recovered enough to remain in office and win re-election, although he would ultimately die from its effects two years later.
 During his final stint (in the Twelfth Congress), Gholson served as chairman of the Committee on Claims.
 Thomas M. Nelson, who captained Virginia infantry regiments during the War of 1812, succeeded to his congressional seat.

 Personal life

-On July 28, 1806, Thomas Gholson Jr. married Anne Yates, the daughter of a former Virginia militiaman on General Washington's staff, and granddaughter of Rev. William Yates, the College of William & Mary's fifth president (1761–1764) and the namesake for Yates Hall on the College's campus; and a descendant of William Randolph, a colonist and land owner who played an important role in the history and government of the Commonwealth of Virginia.
+On July 28, 1806, Thomas Gholson Jr. married Anne Yates, the daughter of a former Virginia militiaman on General Washington's staff, and granddaughter of Rev. William Yates, the College of William & Mary's fifth president (1761–1764) and the namesake for Yates Hall on the college's campus; and a descendant of William Randolph, a colonist and land owner who played an important role in the history and government of the Commonwealth of Virginia.

 Thomas and Ann were the parents of the following children: William Yates Gholson who married Martha Anne Jane Taylor on Christmas Day 1827; Cary Ann Gholson; and Thomas Gholson, III.